 Some lectins, such as the lectins in peanuts, are able to penetrate the gut lining and cross through the intestinal barrier, entering into your bloodstream.
 Your intestinal barrier is a semi-permeable barrier that exists to keep out food particles, toxins and other pathogens, while allowing nutrients through to enter into your bloodstream.

-Certain factors like gut inflammation, Candida overgrowth (link article), and certain lectins can allow foods and toxins to pass through the gut barrier, a condition known as leaky gut.
+Certain factors like gut inflammation, Candida overgrowth, and certain lectins can allow foods and toxins to pass through the gut barrier, a condition known as leaky gut.
 Once these enter your bloodstream they can travel to other organs and tissues leading to numerous health issues.

 You Can Remove Most of the Lectins from Food

-Proponents of the paleo diet claim that lectins are harmful and suggest that people remove all legumes and grains from their diet.
+Some people claim that lectins are harmful and suggest that people remove all legumes and grains from their diet.
 However, eliminating foods high in lectins from your diet is not necessary, since there are ways to remove most of the lectins from food.
-For example, lectins can be virtually eliminated through proper cooking.
+For example, lectins can be almost entirely eliminated through proper cooking.
 Boiling, is a particularly effective way to get rid of lectins.
-Almost all lectin activity can be eliminated from boiling legumes in water.

 Fermentation and sprouting are also proven methods of reducing lectins.
 One study found that fermenting soybeans reduced the lectin content by 95%.
 Another study found that sprouting decreased the lectin content by 59%.